greggman/dekapng/readme.md

    [4byteLengthBlob, dataBlob, dataBlob, dataBlob]

 That `4byteLengthBlob` would get inserted when ending the chunk.
-This way we wouldn't need to know the length.
+This way we wouldn't need to know the length before writing.
+We'd know the length after writing and then insert the `4byteLengthBlob` with the correct length.

 We'd then have an array of all blobs making the file (like we do now) that we can create a new blob from that is the concatination of all blobs.